sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 ### `Main.InWorkingDirectory` ###

-This interacts with the Git repository, the working tree and the Git index to build up the inputs to the core merge machinery - `CodeMotionAnalysis.of` and `CodeMotionAnalysisExtenstion.merge`, writing the merge results to the working tree, the Git index and making a merge commit in the Git repository proper if appropriate.
+This interacts with the Git repository, the working tree and the Git index to build up the inputs to the core merge machinery - `CodeMotionAnalysis.of` and `CodeMotionAnalysisExtension.merge`, writing the merge results to the working tree, the Git index and making a merge commit in the Git repository proper if appropriate.
 It also performs fast-forward merges.